FALL 2025 AFTER SCHOOL ENRICHMENT AT LANDELS

 TUESDAYS:

-Lando Sculpting Clay (Gr 1-3) Enroll / Waitlist here Join the Waitlist to be contacted as soon as a spot becomes available**
+Lando Sculpting Clay (Gr 1-3) [ Enroll here coming soon ] Join the Waitlist to be contacted as soon as a spot becomes available**

 Unlock artistic passion with our unique sculpting technique class, developed by experts from the Rhode Island School of Design.
 Students explore fundamental concepts such as color theory and structural supports while learning to simplify complex forms.
 Each session introduces new and exciting projects from our extensive library of builds, ensuring fresh challenges and creative fun for all skill levels.
 In addition, students can take home their unique sculptures to showcase their growing skills.

-Cost and sessions: $40 per 2hr session w/snack provided, pay monthly, 19 sessions. **Enrollment for this program runs on a subscription model and, when enrollment is full, new spots open whenever a family discontinues or ages out
+Cost and sessions: $[TBD] per 2hr session w/snack provided, pay monthly, 14 sessions. **Enrollment for this program runs on a subscription model and, when enrollment is full, new spots open whenever a family discontinues or ages out

 WEDNESDAYS:

-Tennis & Pickleball with SBA (Gr K-3) Enroll here
+Tennis & Pickleball with SBA (Gr K-3) [ Enroll here coming soon ]

 Students will learn and play both tennis and pickleball (6:3 total alternating days of each, respectively) in a supportive and fun environment.
 For both portions of this program, portable nets are set up on blacktop, creating a versatile playing surface.
 The goal is to inspire a love for both sports and encourage students to continue their journeys on real tennis and pickleball courts.
 Students will develop their skills by utilizing pickleballs and low compression tennis balls, specifically designed to enhance learning for beginners.
 Through a variety of interactive games and activities, students will improve their hand-eye coordination, footwork, and overall technique while having a blast!
 All equipment, including rackets and paddles, is provided.

-Cost and sessions: $297 for 9 sessions (alternating, 6 total tennis and 3 total pickleball)
+Cost and sessions: $345 for 11 sessions (alternating often for 7 total tennis and 4 total pickleball)

 THURSDAYS:

-Basketball with One on One Basketball (Gr K - 5) [Enrollment link coming soon]
+Basketball with One on One Basketball (Gr K - 5) [Enroll here coming soon]

 This one hour per week basketball class will focus on putting FUN into the fundamentals.
+Coaches will work on fundamental skill development (dribbling, passing, shooting, defending) for the first 40 minutes of class followed by skill-specific games and scrimmages for the final 20 minutes each week.
 Please note, we will generally have two grade-level groups (K-2nd & 3rd-5th), and we will provide lunchtime supervision at Landels starting at 12:10 before getting on the court for class.

-Art Club with CSMA faculty (Gr K-2) [Enrollment request here starting at 8:30am on Monday March 3rd]
+Art Club with CSMA faculty (Gr K-2) [ Requests for registration will be here and open at 9:00am on XXXXXX ]

 Art Club is a PTA-sponsored activity and facilitated by the PTA, but with instruction provided by CSMA faculty.
 Students will paint, draw and build with support and instruction from the same CSMA instructor that teaches regularly at Landels.

-Lando LEGO Engineering (Gr 1-3) Enroll / Waitlist here Join the Waitlist to be contacted as soon as a spot becomes available**
+Lando LEGO Engineering (Gr 1-3) [ Enroll here coming soon ] Join the Waitlist to be contacted as soon as a spot becomes available**

 Students discover an excitement for engineering as they design, prototype, and test solutions to real-world challenges with LEGO bricks — building grittiness and problem-solving skills along the way.
 Each class features progressively challenging levels of a distinct engineering problem, like building domes that withstand asteroids, designing air cannons to launch circus performers, or creating air filters to remove debris.
 Plus, we regularly share class learnings and photos of each student’s creations with families after class.